 – That’s another unique feature of VOMITOR, says Darragh, Rob has a particular way of looking at sound.
 He knows what he wants, which certainly isn’t everything being clearly audible in a nice kind of way.

 – I want it all to be one noise, Rob continues, I don’t want to hear the kick-drum separately.
-If it was up to me, I’d never hear another kick-drum in me fuckin’ life – unless it was ZZ TOP.
+If it was up to me, I’d never hear another kick-drum in me fucking life – unless it was ZZ TOP.
 I never want to hear a fucking double-kick.
-I’d rather hear the fucking snare, the toms and the cymbals.
-I don’t even want to hear the snare drum, unless it’s doing some fancy little MERCYFUL FATE trick.
-I want to hear the guitars, it’s all about the guitars and guitar sound.
+I’d rather hear the fucking snare, the toms, and the cymbals.
+In fact, I don’t even want to hear the snare drum, unless it’s doing some fancy little MERCYFUL FATE trick.
+I want to hear the guitars; it’s all about the guitars and guitar sound.

-– Says the guitar player, Darragh observes drily.
+– Says the guitar player, Darragh notes drily.

 – Says a heavy metal fan, Rob protests, heavy metal is about guitar!
-As was rock‘n’roll, listen to fucking Chuck Berry, man – his guitar sound is amazing.
-It might not be the electric fucking dream that some metalhead will think, but if you listen to it; raw as fuck.
-And they recorded everything through one microphone, their mixing was done by standing at various distances from the recording equipment – the loudest instrument furthest from the mic.
+As was rock‘n’roll.
+Listen to fucking Chuck Berry, man – his guitar sound is amazing.
+It might not be the electric fucking dream that some metalhead will think but, if you listen to it, raw as fuck.
+And they recorded everything through one microphone; their mixing was done by standing at various distances from the recording equipment, with the loudest instrument furthest from the mic.
 That was their mixing.
 One tape rolling, there weren’t even two tracks.

-– I remember ordering the “Roar of War” demo in 1999, says Darragh, it was so primal and pure.
+– I remember ordering VOMITOR‘s “Roar of War” demo in 1999, says Darragh, it was so primal and pure.
 All done in, what, an hour?

 – Forty-five minutes.
 It was recorded in a rehearsal space where most of the Brisbane bands were jamming, I think even PORTAL were rehearsing there at that stage.
-SPEAR used to practice there as well, it was cheap enough and pretty good.
-The guy running the place offered his services for fifteen bucks; he’d wheel in this stereo, it wasn’t like a regular tape player but had a couple of channels you could plug in, like a tape-deck with a few thingies on it.
-I think we only used two mics – a vocal mic and a little wall-room mic.
+SPEAR used to practise there as well; it was cheap enough and pretty good.
+The guy running the place offered his services for fifteen bucks.
+He’d wheel in this stereo – it wasn’t like a regular tape-player but had a couple of channels you could plug in, like a tape-deck with a few thingies on it.
+I think we only used two mics, one vocal mic and a little wall-room mic.
 We set it up where the drums sounded alright.
 It took us about two hours or something to get it right, but the actual recording of the demo… straight through in forty-five minutes.
 I think the sound is pretty good.

 – It’s one of my favourite demos from that period, says Darragh.
-Another thing concerning VOMITOR is this innate spontaneity – there’s nothing… Rob doesn’t over-think anything, he’s like; ‘Right, I want to do that.’
-He doesn’t sit around over-thinking concepts and riffs – this is how he wants it to be, and it’s a very pure expression.
+Another thing concerning VOMITOR is this innate spontaneity – there’s nothing… Rob is like, ‘Right, I want to do that.’
+He doesn’t sit around overthinking concepts and riffs; this is how he wants it to be, and it’s a very pure expression.

 – It’s an expression of whatever I’m feeling right then and there.
 Some of the songs on “Bleeding the Priest” were written a fucken week before it went down.
 Didn’t change from that, wouldn’t change it either.
-I think the track “Weeper’s Carrion” was written a couple of days prior to recording, we could hardly play it properly.
-And Brad (drums) was so fucking drunk – he’d been up all night driving around, speeding off his fucking head.
+I think the track “Weeper’s Carrion” was written a couple of days prior to recording; we could hardly play it properly.
+And Brad (drums) was so fucking drunk – he’d been up all-night driving around, speeding off his fuckin’ head.

-Brad, or BC, is yet another one of Whyalla’s wayward sons, he had previously been in CORPSE MOLESTATION and RAZOR OF OCCAM.
+Brad, or BC, is yet another one of Whyalla’s wayward sons; he’d previously been in CORPSE MOLESTATION and RAZOR OF OCCAM.

-– We rang his missus at 08:30 because he was supposed to come pick me and Tony (bass) up from the VOMITOR house. ’We gotta be in the fucking studio at 10, where is he?’… ’Fuckin’ left here at one o’clock.’
+– We rang his missus at 8:30am, because he was supposed to come pick me and Tony (bass) up from the VOMITOR house. ’We gotta be in the fucking studio in ninety minutes, where is he?’… ’Fucken left here at one o’clock.’
 For fucks sake.

 BC eventually turned up, ‘pissed as fuck’.

-– He could barely play the songs sober and had never even practiced them on a full drum-kit in rehearsal, he was always pawning stuff.
-He’d be pawning cymbals one week, then the next week; ’Look at this, lads, I got me cymbals back!’… ’Okay, but where are your toms man?
+– He could barely play the songs sober and had never even practiced them on a full drum-kit in rehearsal.
+Brad was always pawning stuff.
+He’d be pawning cymbals one week, then the next week; ’Look at this, lads, I got me cymbals back!’… ’Okay, but where are your toms, man?
 What about the kick-drum?’
 The only thing he never pawned was his snare.
-The guy is a fucking killer drummer though, amazing guy as well unless you give him booze – you’d rather give him drugs.
-Six beers later and he’s everybody’s enemy; he’d even try to fight us, fuck.
+The man is a fucking killer drummer though, amazing guy as well unless you give him booze – you’d rather give him drugs.
+Six beers later and he’s everyone’s enemy.
+He’d even try to fight us, fuck.

-Rob reminiscences how pub rounds with the pugilistic percussionist would more often than not result in having to do battle with local security.
+Rob recalls how pub rounds with the pugilistic percussionist would, more often than not, result in having to do battle with local security.

 – We once had a stand-off with these bouncers where they surrounded him while we followed them out of the pub, walking like crabs.
-Outside the front, we told them to let him go and nothing would happen; they did and he immediately tried to fucking fight ‘em again so we had to drag him up the street into another pub.
-Then the cops came roaring in while me and another mate of ours – Polish Pete, one of our road crew at the time – went in to the pisser.
+Outside the front, we told them to let him go and nothing would happen; they did and he immediately tried to fucking fight ‘em again, so we had to drag him up the street into another pub.
+Then the cops came roaring in while me and another mate of ours – Polish Pete, one of our road crew at the time – were in the pisser.

 Having heard a sudden ruckus from outside, they opened the door and peered out as the constabulary came charging into the establishment.

-– We got there, and he was already way ahead of us on the drunk-factor.
+– When we got there, he was already way ahead of us on the drunk-factor.
 We got a case of piss and went in, ’Alright, let’s fucken do this’, you know.
 Didn’t even think about staying sober.
 Consequently, I don’t remember much of it except that we had some problems getting a few of the songs down.
-Brad can play the drums like ringing a bell but when he’s drunk and speeding, it’s like; ’I don’t know what the fuck I’m doing’.
-You can see it in his eyes, he didn’t know what the fuck he was doing.
+Brad can play the drums like ringing a bell but when he’s drunk and speeding, like, ’I don’t know what the fuck is going on’.
+You could see it in his eyes; he didn’t know what the fuck he was doing.

 “Bleeding the Priest” came out in 2002, and was followed by a long stretch of silence

 – After Brad left, our original drummer – Lee from SPEAR OF LONGINUS – re-joined for a while.
 We did a few shows with NUNSLAUGHTER when they were in Australia, but nothing else happened afterwards.
 Then we just didn’t have a drummer.
-I could have gone and got somebody local, but I don’t want those kinds of people in the band.
+I suppose I could’ve gone and gotten somebody local, but I don’t want that kind of people in the band.
 I need individuals I know I’m not going to have a problem with.
-Also, I started doing corporate jobs and got real busy earning tons of cash.
+Also, I started doing corporate jobs and got real busy earning tonnes of cash.

 VOMITOR went for several years without a drummer – until Marcus Hellcunt, at the time in GOSPEL OF THE HORNS, visited Brisbane for a May 2007 SODOM gig.

-– Me and Cozzy were there, and Marcus goes; ’Man, I’m fucking moving to Brisbane.’
-I grabbed him right then and there and said, ’Welcome to the band mate, you’re in.’… ’I’m fucking what?’
+– Me and Cossy were there, and Marcus goes; ’Man, I’m fucking moving to Brisbane.’
+I grabbed him right then and there and said, ’Welcome to the band, mate, you’re in!’… ’I’m fucking what?’
 And that was it, as soon as he moved to Brisbane – bang, it was back on again.
-I knew and trusted him, I’ve known that guy since BESTIAL WARLUST.
+I knew and trusted him; I’ve known that guy since BESTIAL WARLUST.
 I was there when he first got hired for the band.
-That’s when we started again, and haven’t stopped since.
+That’s when we started again, and we haven’t stopped since.

 The new line-up recorded “Devil’s Poison” in 2010, following which VOMITOR did a European tour and played a few festivals.
-Shortly thereafter, Rob relocated to Dublin – where he still resides and runs his own tattoo parlour; The Devil’s Den.
+Shortly thereafter, Rob relocated to Dublin, Ireland – where he still resides and runs his own tattoo parlour, The Devil’s Den.

 This is why it took him more than five years to follow up “The Escalation”, but he got here in the end.

-– I just wanted a new album to listen to, I’m desperate for something to blow my mind and the rest of the world is currently not blowing my fucking mind.
+– I just wanted a new album to listen to.
+I’m desperate for something to blow my mind, and the rest of the world is currently not blowing my fucking mind.
 I have the guitar sound I want, I’m able to do that.
-I want certain riff-changes, I can do that.
-Style of singing; no problem.
-I can do whatever I want to hear so why shouldn’t I go and fucking do it?
+If I want certain riff-changes, I can do that.
+Style of singing?
+No problem.
+I can do whatever I want to hear so why wouldn’t I go and fucking do it?
 Instead of going through five hundred new releases per year to find one I like a bit of this and a bit of that of, I’ll put all the shit I enjoy in one fucking record and listen to it meself.
-It’s a good thing we’re lucky enough that other people appreciate it as well – but if I they didn’t, as long as I get my copy of the record, I don’t give a fuck.
+It’s a good thing we’re lucky enough that other people appreciate it as well – but if I they didn’t, as long as I get my copy of the record, I wouldn’t give a fuck.